Marketing & Communications

 - Instagram (@visitRaleigh)

-With the Bureau’s 2017-2018 creative and media services agency (French/West/Vaughan, FWV), deployed a robust, yearlong ad plan with leisure visitor, local/visiting-friends-and-relatives, meeting group and sports event-planning markets, resulting in new brand impressions and customer conversions, including 7,119 tracked arrivals by individual travelers (out of a total of 14,810 arrivals during the fiscal year).
-Freshened the 2018 ad creative look and feel for all vertical markets under the theme “Originally Raleigh.”
-Also conducted a thorough search process for the CVB’s 2018-2019 agency of record in Early 2018, ultimately selecting Raleigh-based MSA Marketing, Inc.
+With the Bureau’s 2018-2019 advertising and marketing communications agency of record (MSA Marketing, Inc., now transitioning to the name Avenir Bold), deployed a robust, yearlong ad plan with leisure visitor, local/visiting-friends-and-relatives, meeting group and sports event-planning markets, resulting in 12,410,270 new brand impressions and in customer conversions including 5,152 tracked arrivals by individual travelers (out of a total of 12,616 arrivals during the fiscal year).
+Began a refresh of the ad creative look-and-feel for all vertical markets, to be deployed in late 2019.

 Convention sales and services support